Board of directors

 As a not-for-profit company limited by guarantee Women Onside has a board of directors elected by the membership and complemented by additional directors appointed by the board.

-Currently all seven directors are elected and represent a strongly diverse array of football contributors, all united in their commitment to women's football and women in football.
+Seven of our directors are elected and one has been appointed.
+They represent a strongly diverse array of football contributors, all united in their commitment to women's football and women in football.

 Maria Berry - Chair